explodinglabs/explodinglabs.github.io/_json-rpc/pyzmq.markdown

 Ping the server
 ---------------

-Send a JSON-RPC "ping" method to the server.
+Send a JSON-RPC "ping" method to the server:

     >>> from jsonrpcclient.zmq_server import ZMQServer
     >>> ZMQServer('tcp://localhost:5555').request('ping')